limshoonkit/WFGY/Avatar/eval/README.md

 ## ✨ Why this layer exists

-The docs layer answers questions like:
+The Docs layer answers questions like:

 1. how do I start
 2. how do I boot
 3. how do I tune
 4. how do I recover

-The research layer answers questions like:
+The Research layer answers questions like:

 1. what is execution
 2. what is route law